 Effective January 1, 2008, each eligible employee is automatically enrolled in the Plan, at a contribution rate of 3%, and becomes a participant of the Plan, unless the employee elects to decline participation within 45 days of his or her eligibility date.
-Participants who are automatically enrolled but do not make investment elections have their contributions allocated to the Fidelity Balanced Fund for the period from January 1, 2009 to September 30, 2009 and one of six Wells Fargo age-based default funds for the period from October 1, 2009 to December 31, 2009.
-For 2009 and 2008, participants may contribute up to \$16,500 and \$15,500, respectively, of pre-tax annual compensation, as defined in the Plan.
-Participants who are or will attain age 50 before the end of the Plan year may elect to defer additional amounts ("catch-up contributions") to the Plan as of January 1st of that year.
+During 2010, participants who are automatically enrolled but do not make investment elections have their contributions allocated to one of six Wells Fargo age-based default funds.
+For 2010 and 2009, participants may contribute up to \$16,500 of pre-tax annual compensation, as defined in the Plan.
+Participants who are or will attain age 50 before the end of the Plan year may elect to defer additional amounts up to \$5,500 ("catch-up contributions") to the Plan as of January 1st of that year.

-The Company matches participant contributions equal to 100% of salary deferrals up to a maximum matching amount of \$3,800 and \$3,700 for 2009 and 2008, respectively.
+The Company matches participant contributions equal to 100% of salary deferrals up to a maximum matching amount of \$3,900 and \$3,800 for 2010 and 2009, respectively.
 Participant and employer matching contributions are invested as directed by the participant.
 The Company may also elect to make a profit sharing contribution to the Plan in the form of cash.
-During 2009 and 2008, the Company's profit sharing contributions amounted to \$1,039,765 and \$1,319,123, respectively.
+During 2010 and 2009, the Company's profit sharing contributions amounted to \$994,225 and \$1,039,765, respectively.